ArtifactDB/SewerRat/README.md

     Properties of nested objects can be specified via `.`-delimited names, e.g., `authors.first`.
     If `field` is not specified, matches are not restricted to any single property within a file.
   - (optional) `partial`, a boolean indicating whether to perform a partial match.
-    If `true`, any SQL wildcards (`%` and `_`) in `text` will not be discarded during tokenization.
+    If `true`, wildcards will be preserved by tokenization and used for pattern matching to metadata-derived tokens.
-    Wildcard-containing tokens are then used for pattern matching to metadata-derived tokens.
+    Supported wildcards are `*`, for any number of any characters; and `?`, for a match to any single character.
     Defaults to `false`.
 - For `"user"`, SewerRat searches on the user names of the file owners.
   The search clause should contain the `user` property, a string which contains the user name.